ipaqsa/errata-service-alt/README.md

 |   |-- db // pkg for database manipulation
 ```
 ## Config
-Example config file is located on ./config/config.yml
+Example config file is located in ./config/config.yml for local and in ./config/config-compose.yml

 Fields:
 - port - port where server will start